Hybrid VCSPs with crisp and conservative valued templates: Introduction

 \section{Introduction}

 The {\it constraint satisfaction problems (CSPs)} and the {\it valued constraint satisfaction problems (VCSPs)} provide a powerful framework for the analysis of a large set of computational problems arising in propositional logic, combinatorial optimization, graph theory, artificial intelligence, scheduling, biology (protein folding), computer vision etc. CSP can be formalized either as a problem of (a) finding an assignment of values to a given set of variables, subject to constraints on the values that can be assigned simultaneously to specified subsets of variables, or as a problem of (b) finding a homomorphism between two finite relational structures $A$ and $B$ (e.g., two oriented graphs).
-These two formulations are polynomially equivalent under the condition that the input constraints in the first case or the input relations in the second case are given by lists of their elements.
-A soft version of CSP, Valued CSP, generalizes the CSP by replacing crisp constraints with cost functions applied to tuples of variables.
-In the VCSP we require finding a maximum (or minimum) of a sum of cost functions applied to corresponding variables.
+These two formulations are polynomially equivalent under the condition that input constraints in the first case or input relations in the second case are given by lists of their elements.
+A soft version of CSP, the Valued CSP, generalizes the CSP by changing crisp constraints to cost functions applied to tuples of variables.
+In the VCSP we are asked to find a minimum (or maximum) of a sum of cost functions applied to corresponding variables.